rkhullar/states-title-fruitpal/readme.md

 Perhaps one way would be to implement something similar to `httpx.AsyncClient`.
 Basically the library could provide a context manager that wraps that somehow converts the sync requests to async.
 - https://www.python-httpx.org/async

+#### Containerization
+Prior to deployment and especially for development teams, it's ideal to utilize a containerization system.
+This will ensure that each member's local environment as well as the hosted environments like staging and prod are running with identical dependencies.

 #### Random Notes